chanongul/flashcards/README.md

   oldest-added-first, then everything else soonest-due-first (not IndexedDB's incidental key order, which looks shuffled).

+**Import & export**
+- Export any deck (or everything) to JSON — doubles as a full backup.
+- Import that same JSON shape, or a simple front/back/tags CSV.
+See [Import format](#import-format) for the schema and a ready-to-paste AI prompt.

 **Home**
 - Today's New/Learning/Due totals across every deck, as a small comparative bar chart.
 - A GitHub-style review heatmap for the current year.